 Commercial Permit Review

 Commercial building permits are reviewed under a commercial express review or a commercial route-through review.
-Depending on the complexity of the project, a commercial express review can be completed the same day.
+Depending on the scope of work, there are different plan review times for ePlan Review as well as for paper plans.
 Commercial route-through reviews are for more complex projects and require more time, usually 2-3 weeks.

 Commercial Energy Code Plan Review

 The Commonwealth of Virginia requires new commercial buildings and additions to comply with minimum energy efficiency standards, known as the Virginia Energy Conservation Code (VECC).
 As part of the Commercial Energy Code plan review process, the County requires all new commercial plans submitted for a permit not only demonstrate compliance with the VECC but also provide a complete Arlington County Energy Cover Sheet.

 A review is required for the construction or demolition of a building or structure, installations or alterations involving residential building permit applications for: